iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.4/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 4 reviews"/>
 </p>

+> It's not a bad app for tracking parcels.
+Just would really like to be able to delete them from my list once they've been delivered.
+Any chance?<br> :date: __2021-01-19 16:25:38__

 > World's be useful if it allowed you to delete previous tracked items<br> :date: __2021-01-12 10:14:01__